 Here they offer 12 different styles for clients to choose from.
-All costing 30 GBP and taking merely 30 minutes of their time.
-If a client has thick hair, add a surcharge of 15 GBP if the appointment runs over the 30 minute allotted time.
+All costing £35, and taking merely 30 minutes of their time.
+If a client has thick hair, they add a surcharge of £17.50 if the appointment runs over the 30 minute allotted time.
 Making sure the stylist is paid for the extra time taken.

 This is unquestionably a modern, innovative twist on the regular blow dry.
 Moving it into the 21st century away from shampoo, sets and hood dryers.

 It is a simple, clean clear cut slant on something we traditionally do everyday of the week, reinventing the wheel one might say!